 Calm anxiety before eating, rather than eating to calm anxiety.
 Easier said than done, right?

 This can be tricky since hunger makes anxiety worse.
 Anxiety can also be one of the early signs of hunger.
 It gets complicated very quickly!

-Our ancestors needed to be on the lookout for food, they might have been a little edgy about it, so when it was available, they would find it and eat.
-Although food is abundant, when hunger is ignored this early survival mechanism kicks in and you may become a little edgy too.
+Our ancestors needed to be on the lookout for food; they might have been a little edgy about it, so when it was available, they would find it and eat it.
+Although food is abundant, this early survival mechanism kicks in when hunger is ignored, and you may become a little edgy, too.

 Help yourself to slow down.
-Do your best anxiety-reducing techniques, a few deep breaths, a little calming yoga, a short mindfulness meditation, 2–5 minutes or so, and then eat a balanced meal or snack.
+Do your best anxiety-reducing techniques, a few deep breaths, a little calming yoga, a short mindfulness meditation for 2–5 minutes, and then eat a balanced meal or snack.
 The food will wait.